Is measuring social media ROI possible?

 - CTR’s: Click-through rates can determine if your post engaged your audience enough to be clicked.
 This measurement indicates how compelling your content is to your target audience or their interest level in your post.

 - Bounce Rate: CTR’s are an important metric, but become even more informational when compared to bounce rate.
-Bounce rate measures the percentage of page visitors who leave your website after viewing only one page.
+The bounce rate measures the percentage of page visitors who leave your website after viewing only one page.
 The idea is to attract targeted prospects and get them engaged with other content on your site until they convert.
 Comparing bounce rates for social media visitors compared to other website visitors helps you understand if your social media targeting and content strategy are effective.

 - Comments: Comments are only triggered by content that engages the users in communicating with you.
 Thus, a high number of comments reveal that you are moving in the right direction.
 Comments are also valuable as a tool to measure the pulse of your audience in terms of satisfaction and brand advocacy.

-- Likes: Increasing the number of likes signal an increased engagement of users.
+- Likes: Increasing the number of likes signals an increased engagement of users.
 If there is a post or link that has been liked by many people, it will be available to more people.
 For instance, on Facebook, if an individual likes a post, it is viewable by their circle of friends, who can like it also.

 - Mentions: Check-ins or other brand mentions are vital to show that your brand is relevant.
 This metric shows how much people are talking to, and about your business on social media.